Tools I use to manage websites

 OpenSRS is a Tucows company that offers Domain Names, Hosted Email, SSL Certificates and Security and Privacy Products to bulk resellers.

 I’ve been leasing servers from Virtacore (formerly Defender Hosting) for about 15 years.
-They are reliable and have the most flexible and knowledgeable support I’ve experienced.
+They are reliable with flexible and knowledgeable support.
 That said, they will not touch the site at the CMS level.

 SiteGround – cloud solutions start at $80/mo